anonaddy/anonaddy/README.md

 ## How do I know this site won't disappear next month?

 I am very passionate about this project.
 I use it myself every day and will be keeping it running indefinitely.
 The service also provides me with an income.

+## What happens to AnonAddy if you die?

+I do have someone in place who can keep the service running in the event of me not being here.
+They are able to continue paying for the servers that host AnonAddy and the domains that it uses.
+All AnonAddy domains also always have over 5 years until they expire.

+They would make a Twitter announcement informing all users that they would be keeping the service running.
+You would then be able to decide whether you'd like to continue using AnonAddy or start to update your email addresses.

 ## Is the application tested?